chocolatey/choco/CONTRIBUTING.md

  * Once the pull request is in, please do not delete the branch or close the pull request (unless something is wrong with it).
  * One of the members will evaluate it within a reasonable time period (which is to say usually within 2-4 weeks).
 Some things get evaluated faster or fast tracked.
 We are human and we have active lives outside of open source so don't fret if you haven't seen any activity on your pull request within a month or two.
 We don't have a Service Level Agreement (SLA) for pull requests.
 Just know that we will evaluate your pull request.

 ### Respond to Feedback on Pull Request

 We may have feedback for you to fix or change some things.
 We generally like to see that pushed against the same topic branch (it will automatically update the Pull Request).
-You can also fix/squash/rebase commits and push the same topic branch with `-force` (it's generally acceptable to do this on topic branches not in the main repository, it is generally unacceptable and should be avoided at all costs against the main repository).
+You can also fix/squash/rebase commits and push the same topic branch with `--force` (it's generally acceptable to do this on topic branches not in the main repository, it is generally unacceptable and should be avoided at all costs against the main repository).

 If we have comments or questions when we do evaluate it and receive no response, it will probably lessen the chance of getting accepted.
 Eventually this means it will be closed if it is not accepted.
 Please know this doesn't mean we don't value your contribution, just that things go stale.
 If in the future you want to pick it back up, feel free to address our concerns/questions/feedback and reopen the issue/open a new PR (referencing old one).